 - Engaging with our clients, suppliers and contractors to instigate a better understanding of modern slavery and human trafficking and to ensure that modern slavery does not occur in their businesses.

-- If appropriate introducing screening programmes and self-reporting of our suppliers.
+- If appropriate, introducing screening programmes and self-reporting of our suppliers.

 - RESPONSIBILTY OF THE POLICY

 The responsibility for the prevention of modern slavery and human trafficking shall rest within the Company’s leadership.
-The Board of Directors of the Company shall ensure its implementation and compliance with Company’s legal and ethical obligations.
+The Board of Directors of the Company shall ensure its implementation and compliance with the Company’s legal and ethical obligations.

 Additionally, team leaders at all levels are responsible to ensure that those reporting to them understand and comply with the policy and that regular training is provided on modern slavery issues.